retronas/retronas/README.md

 * TFTP
 * lighttpd HTTP - Web server for all HTTP clients and web browsers
 * ps3netsrv - File streaming for PlayStation 3 + CFW/HEN + webMAN MOD
-* WebOne proxy for Web 1.0 machines in a Web 2.0 world
-* Syncthing secure personal file sharing

 Some of the supported systems include:
 * MS-DOS and clones such as PC-DOS and FreeDOS